nearform/react-native-workshop/slides/slides.md

 # [Step 2: Get Rolling](https://github.com/nearform/react-native-workshop/tree/main/step2)

 - See detailed instructions in [🔗 ./step2/README.md](https://github.com/nearform/react-native-workshop/tree/main/step2):
-  - Add a `useEffect` call that adds a listener using `DeviceMotion` from Expo Sensors
+  - Add a Expo Sensors `DeviceMotion` listener
-  - Return a cleanup function to remove the listener subscription on unmount
-  - Set event frequency to something reasonable (e.g. 16ms / 60fps)
+  - Set a reasonable event frequency (e.g. 16ms / 60fps)
-  - Update the animatable ball's x and y transform position on tilt events
+  - Update the ball's x and y transform position on tilt

 <div style="width: 70%">
 ℹ️ Use `DeviceMotion.setUpdateInterval` to control how frequently motion events are received

-ℹ️ Don't forget to give `useEffect` an empty array as a second argument
+ℹ️ You can add the listener using `useEffect` (give it an empty array as a second argument, and a cleanup return function)
 </div>

 <div class="flex flex-col absolute bottom-8 right-6" style="width: 230px;">